MaskingTechnology/jitar/documentation/docs/fundamentals/runtime-services.md

 The following configuration properties are available:

 * gateway - url of the gateway (optional, in case a gateway is used).
-* segments - list of segment names to load (optional, loads all segments by default).
+* segments - list of segment names to load (required).
 * trustKey - key for creating trusted client (optional).

 A full configuration example looks like this: